eugenetangkj/tp/docs/DeveloperGuide.md

 **Main Success Scenario**

 1. User requests to clear all internship entries stored in InternBuddy.
 2. InternBuddy deletes all internship entries.
-It resets the right UI panel to display the introductory message and shows a success message.
+It resets the View Panel to display the introductory message and shows a success message.

     Use case ends.